-AMP was formed in 1971 as a nonprofit corporation under Ohio Revised Code Chapter 1702.
+AMP was formed in 1971 as a nonprofit corporation pursuant to Ohio Revised Code Chapter 1702.
 Under applicable law, AMP has perpetual existence and the duration of its existence is not otherwise limited by its certificate of incorporation or by any agreement with its Members.
 AMP must file, however, at certain times, Statements of Continued Existence with the Ohio Secretary of State pursuant to Ohio Revised Code § 1702.59.
 AMP has made all such required filings and is in good standing.

-As of October 1, 2017, AMP had 135 Members - 84 municipalities in Ohio, 29 boroughs in Pennsylvania, six cities in Michigan, five municipalities in Virginia, six cities in Kentucky (three of which are Members through their electric utility boards), two cities in West Virginia, one city in Indiana, one town in Maryland and DEMEC.
+As of October 1, 2021, AMP had 134 Members - 84 municipalities in Ohio, 29 boroughs in Pennsylvania, six municipalities in Michigan, five municipalities in Virginia, five municipalities in Kentucky (three of which are Members through their electric utility boards), two cities in West Virginia, one city in Indiana, one town in Maryland and DEMEC.